0chain/0chain/docs/unit-tests.md

 Single step though the function.
 Make any necessary change to prevent an error.
 This will likely involve adding more default objects, and setting any values needed to avoid returning an error.
-Remember by minimalistic.
+Remember be minimalistic.

 ### Code coverage